TheJayVachhani/jayvachhani.com/README.md

 ## Colors

 All of the themes I have used are in the repo as is.
 I used [coolors.co](https://coolors.co/).
-If you apply some cool schemes, [send me a message](https://jayvachhani.tech) and I'd love to take a look :)
+If you create any cool schemes, [send me a message](https://jayvachhani.tech) and I'd love to take a look :)